-The EUR RODEX schema also provides guidelines on the production of OPMET data in predefined bulletins in order to ensure a flawless delivery to the aviation users.
+The EUR RODEX schema also provides guidelines on the production of OPMET data in predefined bulletins to ensure a flawless delivery to the aviation users.
 It handles all types of OPMET data in TAC (Traditional Alphanumeric Code) and IWXXM (ICAO Meteorological Information Exchange Model) format and provides facilities and services for scheduled and non-scheduled delivery of OPMET information.